IPhone 4: Design

 The iPhone 4 features a redesigned structure, designed by Jony Ive, a design that would later be reused and adapted for the iPhone 4S, 5, 5S and first-generation iPhone SE.
 Most notably, the bulges of the back panel as well as the band between the front and back are gone and have been replaced with flattened surfaces.
 The redesign reflects the utilitarianism and uniformity of existing Apple products, such as the iPad and the iMac.
 The overall dimensions of the iPhone 4 have been reduced from their predecessor.

 It is 115 mm high, 58.6 mm wide, and 9.4 mm deep, compared to the iPhone 3GS, which is 116 mm high, 62 mm wide, and 12 mm deep; making the iPhone 4 24% thinner than its predecessor, the iPhone 3GS.
-Steve Jobs claimed it to be "the thinnest smartphone on the planet."
+Steve Jobs claimed it to be "the thinnest smartphone on the planet".
 The reduced size of the device is primarily due to the externally placed antenna.

-The iPhone 4 is structured around a stainless steel frame that wraps around the edge of the phone, acting both as the primary structure for the device and as the iPhone 4's antennas.
-This metal band features two slits on the GSM version of the phone, one at the lower left, and one at the top (and a fake slit along the lower right, to cosmetically mirror the one at the lower left) that divide the band into two antenna sections: the left section of the band serves as the Bluetooth, Wi-Fi, and GPS antenna, and the right and lower sections of the band act as the antenna for GSM and UMTS connectivity.
+The iPhone 4 is structured around a forged, machined, and ground stainless steel frame that wraps around the edge of the phone, acting both as the primary structure for the device and as the iPhone 4's antennas.
+The frame consists of three separate pieces of stainless steel joined together by overmolding with plastic, with the gaps located on the top, left, and right sides of the phone.

-On the CDMA version of the phone, there are four slits in the metal band.
-Two at the top (on the left and right) and two at the bottom.
+On the GSM version of the phone, the left section of the band serves as the Bluetooth, Wi-Fi, and GPS antenna, and the right and lower sections of the band act as the antennas for GSM and UMTS connectivity.
+On the CDMA version of the phone, there are two gaps in the metal band at the top of the phone.
 This divides the metal band into four different segments, which like the GSM version of the phone, serve as different antennas for connectivity.
-The top portion of the band (divided by the top left and right slits) is for connecting to the CDMA network.
-The left portion of the metal band is for Bluetooth, Wi-Fi, and GPS just like the GSM version.
+The top portion of the band (divided by the top left and right gaps) is for connecting to the CDMA network.
+The left portion of the metal band is for Bluetooth, Wi-Fi, and GPS like the GSM version.
 The right side is not an antenna but serves to cosmetically mirror the left side and also to create a similar look to the GSM version of the phone.

-The internal components are situated between two panels of aluminosilicate glass, described by Apple as being "chemically strengthened to be 20 times stiffer and 30 times harder than plastic," theoretically allowing it to be more scratch-resistant and durable than the prior models.
+The internal components are situated between two panels of aluminosilicate glass, described by Apple as being "chemically strengthened to be 20 times stiffer and 30 times harder than plastic", theoretically allowing it to be more scratch-resistant and durable than the prior models.

 In fall 2010, pentalobe screws started to replace the Philips screws used in post-repair units in the US and in production units in Japan.